 CARE AND MAINTENANCE OF INTERIOR/EXTERIOR

-- The exterior of the grill can also be seasoned at the same time as the interior.
-This will help keep the the shinny, new look to the grill even after years of use.
+- The exterior of the grill can be wiped down with oil, just like waxing a car; it will keep the grill looking new even after years of use.

-- Touch-ups may be required to the paint over time.
-If you start to see rust, sand down the exterior and apply a high heat resistant black grill paint to all surfaces.
+- Touch-ups to the exterior finish may be required over time.
+If you see surface rust, simply sand down the affected area and apply a high heat paint to touch-up areas.